 Critics wary as China promises tighter fentanyl controls

-Officials in China say say new regulations will go into effect September 1st that tighten controls on the so-called "precursor" chemicals used to make street fentanyl.
+Officials in China say new regulations will go into effect on Sept.
+1 that tighten controls on the so-called "precursor" chemicals used to make street fentanyl.
 The powerful opioid is killing tens of thousands of people in the U.S. every year.

 According to experts, chemical plants in China have emerged as major suppliers for Mexican drug cartels and other criminal gangs producing synthetic drugs, including fentanyl and methamphetamines.